SEE-GEO/regn/docs/source/data.rst

 Data
 ====

-We have training and test data available from the GPM core observatory (CO) as well as the MHS satellite.
+We currently have two different datasets to work with: The GMI dataset and the MHS dataset.
+The GMI dataset consists of co-located observations from the Dual-Frequency Precipitation Radar (`DPR
+<https://pmm.nasa.gov/GPM/flight-project/DPR>`) and the GPM Microwave Imager
+(`GMI <https://pmm.nasa.gov/gpm/flight-project/gmi>_`) both flown on the GPM Core Observatory satellite.
+The MHS dataset consists of simulated observations from the Microwave humidity sounder (`MHS <https://wdc.dlr.de/sensors/mhs/>`) onboard the MetOp-A satellites based on DPR measurements.